 Their first attempt at glass tree ornaments were in the form of fruit and nuts, which were also, of course, given as gifts to children in their Christmas stocking.

 I remember that tradition as a child - I always received an orange or tangerine, some walnuts and a coin.

 Imagine giving those to children now.
 As one of my nephews would remark: "where's the batteries?"

 Although I love the more out-of-the-ordinary decorations, there's always a place for traditional figurines on your holiday tree.

 Here are a few I particularly like.
 It would take much too long to list all the decs that the Old World Company make - they have over 1400 unique designs covering all the different holidays, including Hallowe'en and Thanksgiving.

 Are you getting excited for Christmas now?!

-Just click on any of the pics underneath to go to that page.
+Click on any of the pics underneath to read my reviews.